Anacapa Island: Geography and geology

-As recently as the end of the last ice age (about 10,000 years ago), sea levels as much as 400 ft lower meant that the four northern Channel Islands were part of a single large island (dubbed "Santa Rosae") that lay about 5 miles off the California coast.
-Fossils of pygmy mammoths from this Late Pleistocene period 13,000 years ago have been found on the other three northern islands and it is reasonable to assume pygmy mammoths were also present on Anacapa.
+As recently as the end of the last ice age (about 10,000 years ago), sea levels as much as 400 ft lower than today meant that the four northern Channel Islands were part of a single large island (dubbed "Santa Rosae") that lay about 5 miles off the California coast.
+Fossils of pygmy mammoths from the Late Pleistocene period 13,000 years ago have been found on the other three northern islands and it is reasonable to assume pygmy mammoths were also present on Anacapa.

 In The Channel Islands of California (1910), Charles Frederick Holder says of Anacapa:

 Ecology

-Anacapa Island, located only about 11 mi from the urbanized coast of Southern California, provides critical habitat for seabirds, pinnipeds such as California sea lions, and several endemic plants and animals.
-Great white sharks, feeding on pinnipeds, are found in the waters of the Channel Islands, including Anacapa.
+Anacapa Island, located only about 11 mi from the urbanized coast of Southern California], provides a critical habitat for seabirds, seals such as California sea lions, and several endemic plants and animals.
+Great white sharks, feeding on seals, are found in the waters of the Channel Islands, including Anacapa.
 The island has a somewhat diverse flora, including around 150 native plants, including 16 endemics (two of which are unique to the island) plus many introduced species.

 Birds

 Anacapa has around 69 species of birds.
 The island's steep lava rock cliffs incorporate numerous caves and crevices that are particularly important for the increasingly rare seabird Scripps's murrelet (a threatened species known as Xantus's murrelet until 2012).
 The cliffs are also an important location for the ashy storm-petrel.
-The largest breeding colony of the California brown pelican in the United States, and one of the only two in California, also occurs on Anacapa Island.
-This is where the brown pelican has been able to recover so dramatically from near extinction in the 1970s.
-The islets of Anacapa also host the largest breeding colony of western gull in the world.
+The largest breeding colony of the California brown pelican in the United States, and one of only two in California, also occurs on Anacapa Island.
+This is where the brown pelican has been able to recover dramatically from near-extinction in the 1970s.
+The islets of Anacapa also host the largest breeding colony of western gulls in the world.
 Western gulls begin their nesting efforts at the end of April, sometimes making their shallow nests just inches from trails.
 Fluffy chicks hatch in May and June and fly away from the nests in July.

-Mammals, reptiles and amphibians
+Mammals, reptiles, and amphibians

-The only native land mammal on the island is a unique subspecies of deer mouse (Peromyscus maniculatus anacapae) which occurs on all three islets, but nowhere else.
+The only native land mammal on the island is a unique subspecies of deer mouse (Peromyscus maniculatus anacapae), which occurs on all three islets but nowhere else.
 (San Clemente Island in the southern Channel Islands also has an endemic subspecies of deer mouse.)

-Anacapa has two native reptiles: an endemic form of the side-blotched lizard (Uta stansburiana hesperis); and the less-common California alligator lizard (Elgaria multicarinata multicarinata).
+Anacapa has two native reptiles: an endemic form of the side-blotched lizard (Uta stansburiana hesperis) and the less-common California alligator lizard (Elgaria multicarinata multicarinata).
 There is one amphibian, the Channel Islands slender salamander (Batrachoseps pacificus).
 Marine mammals and other marine life abound on Anacapa.